 Nonprofit governance: Starting with the purpose in mind

 In governing their nonprofits, boards should start by asking a simple question: “How do we define programmatic success?”
 With the answer in hand, boards will go a long way to help their nonprofits navigate the ever-changing environment.
+Nonprofits want to be able to reach their intended audience and make the impact they hope for, this is where impact measurement is needed as it can help with the data collected and provide the necessary insights.

 When talking recently with the executive director of a Pittsburgh-based nonprofit, we asked what his ideal Board of Directors would look like.
 His answer?
 “A bunch of billionaires.”